mbuilov/libutf16/README.txt

 "sal_defs.h" from https://github.com/mbuilov/cmn_headers

-Note.
+Notes.
-The library do not performs endianess conversion of utf16-characters, assuming UTF-16LE - on Little-endian platforms and
+1) The library do not performs endianess conversion of utf16-characters, assuming UTF-16LE - on Little-endian platforms and
   UTF-16BE - on Big-endian platforms.
+2) Byte Order Marks (BOM) are not supported.

 Building.